 There are a number of helpful resources available to you as you discern how best to integrate a service-learning component in your course:

 - Campus Compact: a national coalition of nearly 1,100 colleges and universities committed to the public purposes of higher education.

 - Inclusive Teaching Resources and Strategy (in process)

-- Community Engagement Resources (in process)
+- Community Engagement Resources